inkVerb/VIP/501-shell/Lesson-06.md

 ### AJAX Capture Data from an *AJAX-Reloaded* `<form>`

-In the previous example, this only works the first time the pages loads:
+In the previous example, JavaScript listens only to the `<form>` created at the first page load:

 ```js
 const form = document.getElementById( "ajaxForm" ); // Access form